FadQode/teks-emo-analysis/README.md

 Kindly open the ipynb file in this repository and click open in colab on the top cell

 ## Some Note
+- emotion analysis used to asses and slit dataset while roberta_can_read_emotion used for training the model
-- To run all cell this jupyter file you will need Hugging face account and wanb account then generate your own token for training
+- To run all cell in these jupyter file you will need Hugging face account and wanb account then generate your own token for training
 - not all cell will need both but mostly espically the one to take dataset, train, and save model will definetly need it

 ## Dataset used for this is from: